<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 Multiple imputation

-Multiple imputation is a statistical technique for analyzing missing data by imputing missing values multiple times, analyzing each of these datasets separately before combining the analysis.
+Multiple imputation is a statistical technique for analysing missing data by imputing missing values multiple times, analysing each of these datasets separately before combining the analysis.
+This approach helps to account for uncertainty about the missing values and is particularly valuable in clinical trials where missing data can skew results if not properly addressed.

 Dataset processing

-When processing a dataset it may be possible to perform the vast majority of operations required on a subset of data being processed.
+When parallel processing a dataset with SAS/CONNECT it may be possible to perform the vast majority of operations required on a subset of data being processed.
 Subsets of a dataset can therefore be executed on separate sessions in parallel before being combined once all sessions have finished executing.
-For example when producing an analysis dataset e.g. ADLB, in a trial where the derived variables for a given subject do not depend on the information collected on other subjects, a subset of subjects can be processed in a different server session e.g. a dataset containing information from 100 subjects can be executed across 10 sessions, each processing the results from 10 subjects.
+For example when producing an analysis dataset e.g. ADLB, in a trial where the derived variables for a given subject do not depend on the information collected on other subjects, a subset of subjects can be processed in a different server session.

 Analyzing multiple endpoints